zhxqian3/dots/README.md

 ```

 ### Clipse
 Currently I use [clipse](https://github.com/savedra1/clipse) as the clipboard manager.
-Since it is not in the official repository, you need to install clipse yourself. `wl-clipboard` and `xclip` have been installed in the installation script.
+Since it is not in the official repository, you need to install clipse yourself. `wl-clipboard` has been installed in the installation script.
 Once everything is done, apply configuration:
 ```sh
 rclone sync clipse/ ~/.config/clipse/ --verbose
 ```